LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 parameters $t_\mathrm{max}$ (latency of response maximum) and $n$ (Erlang shape parameter).[@HoeksLevelt1993]  The parameters used here were
 $t_\mathrm{max}=0.512 s$ and $n=10.1$ following previous
-literature.[@McCloyEtAl2016]  Fourier analysis of the subject-level mean pupil size data and the deconvolution kernel indicated virtually no energy at frequencies above 3 Hz, so for computational efficiency the deconvolution was realized as a best-fit linear sum of kernels spaced at 100 ms intervals (similar to downsampling both signal and kernel to 10 Hz prior to deconvolution), as implemented in the pyeparse software.[@pyeparse]  After deconvolution, the resulting time series can be thought of as an indicator of listener arousal or effort that is time-aligned to the stimulus (i.e., the response latency of the pupil has been effectively removed).
+literature.[@McCloyEtAl2016]

-Statistical comparison of effort (deconvolved pupil dilation) time series was performed using a non-parametric cluster-level one-sample T-test on the within-subject differences in deconvolved pupil size between experimental conditions (clustering across time only),[@MarisOostenveld2007], as implemented in `mne-python`.[@GramfortEtAl2013]
+Fourier analysis of the subject-level mean pupil size data and the deconvolution kernel indicated virtually no energy at frequencies above 3 Hz, so for computational efficiency the deconvolution was realized as a best-fit linear sum of kernels spaced at 100 ms intervals (similar to downsampling both signal and kernel to 10 Hz prior to deconvolution), as implemented in the pyeparse software.[@pyeparse]  After deconvolution, the resulting time series can be thought of as an indicator of listener arousal or effort that is time-aligned to the stimulus (i.e., the response latency of the pupil has been effectively removed).
+Statistical comparison of effort (i.e., deconvolved pupil dilation) time series was performed using a non-parametric cluster-level one-sample T-test on the within-subject differences in deconvolved pupil size between experimental conditions (clustering across time only),[@MarisOostenveld2007], as implemented in `mne-python`.[@GramfortEtAl2013]

 ## Results